egberts/egberts.github.io-src/content/articles/nginx-interface-bind-specific.md

     echo "listen $(ip -o -4 a s eth0 | awk '{ print $4 }' | cut -d/ -f1):80;" > /path/to/some/file

-Then just have your nginx config include that file:
+Then just have your Nginx config include that file:

     include /path/to/some/file;

-Obviously, you'll need to make sure the IP capture occurs before the nginx startup does.
+Obviously, you'll need to make sure the IP capture occurs before the Nginx startup does.